-Phenol are the organic compounds containing benzene ring bonded to a hydroxyl group.
-They are also known as carbolic acids.
-They are weak acids and generally form phenoxide ions by losing one positive hydrogen ion (H+) from hydroxyl group.
-In earlier days, phenol were primarily synthesized from coal tar.
-Nowadays, with advancements in technologies, certain new methods have come up for the preparation of phenols in laboratories.
+Earlier, phenol was primarily synthesized from coal tar.
+However, with advancements in technology, several new methods have been devised for the preparation of phenols.
 In laboratories, phenol is primarily synthesized from benzene derivatives.
-Some of the methods of preparation of phenols are explained below:
+Some of the methods of preparation of phenols are explained below.

-Preparation of phenols from haloarenes: Chlorobenzene is an example of haloarenes which is formed by mono substitution of benzene ring.
-When chlorobenzene is fused with sodium hydroxide at 623K and 320 atm sodium phenoxide is produced.
-Finally, sodium phenoxide on acidification gives phenols.
+Chlorobenzene is an example of a haloarene which is formed by the monosubstitution of the benzene ring.
+When chlorobenzene is fused with sodium hydroxide at 623K and 320 atm, sodium phenoxide is produced.
+Finally, sodium phenoxide on acidification gives phenol.

-Preparation of phenols from benzene sulphonic acid: Benzenesulphonic acid can be obtained from benzene by reacting it with oleum.
-Benzenesulphonic acid thus formed is treated with molten sodium hydroxide at high temperature which leads to the formation of sodium phenoxide.
-Finally, sodium phenoxide on acidification gives phenols.
+Benzenesulphonic acid can be obtained from benzene by reacting it with oleum.
+This benzene sulphonic acid can be treated with molten sodium hydroxide at high temperatures to encourage the formation of sodium phenoxide.
+Finally, sodium phenoxide on acidification gives phenol.

-Preparation of phenols from diazonium salts: When an aromatic primary amine is treated with nitrous (NaNO2 + HCl) acid at 273 – 278 K, diazonium salts are obtained.
+When an aromatic primary amine is treated with nitrous (NaNO2 + HCl) acid at 273 – 278 K, diazonium salts are obtained.
 These diazonium salts are highly reactive in nature.
-Upon warming with water, these diazonium salts finally hydrolyse to phenols.
+Upon warming with water, these diazonium salts finally hydrolyze to phenols.
 Phenols can also be obtained from diazonium salts by treating it with dilute acids.

-Preparation of phenols from cumene: Cumene is an organic compound obtained by Friedel-Crafts alkylation of benzene with propylene.
-Upon oxidation of cumene (isopropylbenzene) in presence of air, cumene hydroperoxide is obtained.
-Upon further treatment of cumene hydroperoxide with dilute acid phenols are obtained.
+Cumene is an organic compound obtained by Friedel-Crafts alkylation of benzene with propylene.
+Upon oxidation of cumene (isopropylbenzene) in the presence of air, cumene hydroperoxide is obtained.
+Upon further treatment of cumene hydroperoxide with dilute acid, phenols are obtained.
 Acetone is also produced as one of the by-products of this reaction in large quantities.
 Hence, phenols prepared by these methods need purifications.

-For detailed discussions on preparation of phenols, please visit Byju’s.
+For detailed discussions on the preparation of phenols, please download the BYJUS app.